 Now that the wires are disabled, you may proceed to replace the seat to its original position.
 Hop on your lawnmower, get your ignition key, and place it into the ignition switch.
 One can easily tell if they successfully bypass the safety switch if you engage the mower blades and the deck.

 If the mower blade can operate in reverse without triggering the safety switch, you’ve succeeded in your task.
 But if the test didn’t go well, I suggest you open the seat again and connect the cut wires before sealing them with tape.

 How to Bypass the PTO Safety Switch in 3 Steps

 Step #1: Find the PTO Safety Switch

 Did you know that some lawnmower manufacturers include a safety brake pedal switch behind the unit’s engine?
-If you go to the front of your mower, you’ll find the PTO switch wires that prevent the lawnmower engine from starting under different precautionary conditions.
+At the front of your mower, you’ll easily spot the PTO switch wires, which play a crucial role in preventing the lawnmower engine from starting in various safety-related situations.

 Unlike when you bypass the safety switch under the seat, the process of differentiating the right cables from the battery wires can be challenging.
-Our resident lawn care experts suggest using a multimeter on your mower.
+For this process, I recommend using a multimeter on your mower.
 If the switch reads around 12 voltages, that’s the cable you’re looking for.

 Step #2: Cut the Wire